 Measuring Escaping Energy

 Personally, I like Gerard Nahum’s idea of surrounding a dying body with various kinds of sensitive energy sensors.
 Nahum has pitched this idea to Yale, Stanford, and Duke universities; and even the Catholic Church, none of whom were interested.
 He believes they all rejected the study because they already knew what would happen (nada).
-Still, it’s a worthwhile experiment, even if it’s just to dispel the popular notion that the spirit is energy, so I volunteer.
+Still, it’s a worthwhile experiment, even if it’s just to dispel the popular notion that the spirit is energy.

 The Out of Body Experience (OBEs)

-The great thing about OBEs is that thousands of people have them and it’s something we can test empirically.
+The great thing about OBEs is that thousands of people have them and it’s something that can be tested empirically.

-It’s said that OBEs can be brought on by: near death experiences, drugs, high fever, traumatic situations, meditation, lucid dreaming, powerful magnets, sensory deprivation, electrical stimulation of the temporal lobe, virtual reality, dissociative disorders, brain damage, Pink Floyd, and high fructose corn syrup.
+OBEs can be brought on by any number of things: near death experiences, drugs, high fever, traumatic situations, meditation, lucid dreaming, powerful magnets, sensory deprivation, electrical stimulation of the temporal lobe, virtual reality, dissociative disorders, brain damage, Pink Floyd, and too much high fructose corn syrup.

-With so many people putting frequent flyer miles on their souls, it’s a wonder no one has ever been able to prove it with a simple test.
-The Amazing Randy has a million dollars waiting for anyone who can check out of their body and read a sign posted in a nearby room.
-It’s not a difficult test, so why no takers?
+With so many people putting frequent flyer miles on their souls, it’s a wonder no one has ever been able to prove it with a simple test: leave your body and read a sign placed in another room.
+Think you can do it?
+The Amazing Randy has a million dollars waiting for anyone who can prove it.

 Speaking to the Dead